 What’s the difference between Moccamaster models?

-Don’t worry, you’re not the only one.
+Don’t worry; you’re not the only one.
 Even the dealers can’t always answer the difference between the different Moccamasters on the market.

 Common to all of them is the powerful effect on the heating element, the fast brewing time and the even spread of water over the coffee.
-All machines have a volume of 1.25 liters, a power of 1520W and a brewing time of about 6 minutes.
+All machines have a volume of 1.25 litres, a power of 1520W and a brewing time of about 6 minutes.

 Moccamaster H741 Homeline

 The most simple Moccamaster model.
-The filter holder is directly on the jug and there is no separate control over the heating plate.
+The filter holder is directly on the jug, and there is no separate control over the heating plate.

 As with KBG741, but with a light on when the machine needs descaling.

 One of the few machines from Moccamaster that stands out a bit among the others.
-The functions are the same as KBG741 = Automatic drip stop and separate hot plate control.
+The functions are the same as KBG741 = Automatic drip-stop and separate hot plate control.